What’s the Real Point of “The Tell-Tale Heart”? (No, It’s Not Just About Madness)

 ### The Climax: “The beating grew louder—louder—louder!”

 The heart.
 That's it.
 That's the whole theme, distilled into one image.
 The narrator's guilt doesn't manifest as a ghost, a vision, or a voice from outside.
 It manifests as a sound he's already been hearing.
 The "disease" that sharpened his senses was never a supernatural gift.
 It was his conscience, growing louder with every hour he spent denying what he'd done.
 The heart he hears is his own, pounding against the lie he's constructed.
 And when he finally screams, "Villains!
 Dissemble no more!
 I admit the deed!—tear up the planks!—here, here!" he isn't confessing out of defeat.
 He's confessing because the guilt became physically unbearable.
 The secret didn't stay secret.
-It grew, and it consumed him Simple as that..
+It grew, and it consumed him No workaround needed..

 ## Why This Theme Endures

 Poe wrote "The Tell-Tale Heart" in 1843.
+What Poe captured wasn't just a murderer's guilt.
 He had no social media, no therapist's couch, no modern vocabulary for anxiety disorders.
 And yet the story reads like a diagnosis.
-What Poe captured wasn't just a murderer's guilt.
 He captured something universal: the human tendency to bury what we know to be true and then be destroyed by the burial itself.